ghorsington/CM3D2.YATranslator/README.md

 However, neither are

 * updated for CM3D2 version 1.49 and newer,
+* providing support both for Sybaris and ReiPatcher,
 * are open sourced (while TranslationPlus is available on GitHub, there is no licence, and the plug-in is pretty much a recompiled UTP).

 Thus this plug-in was written from scratch while maintaining similar functionality and public API.